 “You may have noticed the words Future Hong Kong Football Development Charity Limited printed (in Chinese) on the chest of our kits,” he said.
 “That’s the name of the R-88 (tax-exempt charity) that we’ve established in order to apply for funds from the Jockey Club and build our own training ground.
 We’d looked at land in Tai Po, North District and Sham Shui Po where we could build, but the feedback we received was that we needed to establish a charity first.
 So, while we’ve applied for funding, perhaps, because we haven’t had much of a track record, that’s the reason why we haven’t heard back from them.”

 Ho recounts a story that he has used previously to motivate his players.
-It involves his idol Chan Fai-hung, who was Yuen Long’s manager during the club’s run to the 1979 FA Cup title.
-At the time, the underdog Tangerines’ opponents in the Final were juggernauts Seiko, a club which had some of the top local players in Hong Kong on their payroll as well as a compliment of high quality foreigners.
-Yuen Long, on the other hand, could only afford an all-local squad.
-In a classic David vs Goliath matchup, the Tangerines famously upset Seiko, who had been unbeaten in all competitions leading up to the Final.
+It involves Yuen Long, who had made an improbable run in 1979 to the FA Cup title.
+At the time, the underdog Tangerines’ opponents in the Final were juggernauts Seiko, a club which had some of the top players in Hong Kong on their payroll and were managed by Ho’s idol Chan Fai-hung.
+Yuen Long, on the other hand, could only afford a squad entirely built with local players.
+In a classic David vs Goliath matchup, the plucky underdogs famously upset Seiko, dealing the Double Chevrons their first loss in all competitions that season.

-“Chan told the players pre-match that if they weren’t able to win a header, then they should at least make it difficult for their opponent to win that header.
+“The Yuen Long manager told his players that if they weren’t able to win a header, then they should at least make it difficult for their opponent to win that header.
 Every time the other team were unable to head the ball cleanly, Yuen Long won half the battle.
 I told our players this story before we played Eastern (in the first of two meetings thus far) and I explained to them that, even though their players are taller than ours, we have to at least attempt to make life difficult for them.”

 In spite of twin 5-0 defeats at the hands of Eastern, Ho remains bullish on the team’s style of play.